abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 ## Building the training data

 As many of you already know, training a machine learning model requires a lot of data, especially for a DNN model.
 So, I wrote a python script to download a bunch of captcha images from the website.
-In the end, I end up with 398 images, which I then proceed to **rename manually** so that each file name is equal to the content of the image, like so:
+In the end, I ended up with 398 images, which I then proceeded to **rename manually** so that each file name is equal to the content of the image, like so:

 ![Captcha image files](/img/dnn-captcha/captcha-dl-02.png)